Talk

 Course Content

-• Understand the roles and responsibilities of the independent advocate in varied settings
+6. Understand the roles and responsibilities of the advocate throughout the advocacy process.

-• Understand the critical role of confidentiality within the advocacy relationship
+8. Understand the importance of confidentiality within the advocacy relationship.

 The course leads to a level 3 qualification, roughly equivalent to one-sixth of an A Level (NVQ3).
 Therefore, learners will be expected to demonstrate an appropriate depth of knowledge and understanding.
 For more information about qualification levels and credits, please visit the AIM website.